This post may contain affiliate links. Please read my disclosure and privacy policy.

 chocolate chips added to dough and scooped.

 Use a heaping tablespoon or 1-ounce cookie scoop to scoop the dough and drop it onto a large baking sheet lined with parchment paper.
+This recipe yields approximately 24 cookies, so you’ll need to bake them in two batches or use two baking sheets to bake them all at once.

 chocolate chip cookie dough baked on pan.

-Store these almond flour cookies in the fridge or freezer for a firmer, chewier cookie.
-My family likes to eat them chilled straight from the fridge, and they are extra crunchy if you serve them from the freezer.
+My family likes to eat them chilled straight from the fridge, and they are extra crunchy when served from the freezer.

 hand holding an almond flour cookie split in half.